Thomas Baker Slick Sr.: Turnaround

 Returning to the Tryon area, where he had his first setback, Slick began acquiring new leases.
 A local newspaper, the Bristow Record, reported that few people, "... had stuck to wildcatting longer than Slick and his associates..."

 Slick moved his operation to Cushing, Oklahoma, about 35 miles away.
 The Cushing Independent encouraged land-owning readers to deal with Slick.
 In January, 1912, The Shaffer and Slick group spudded in ("spudding" is an oil industry term meaning the beginning of actual drilling operations) its first well on the farm of Frank Wheeler.

-Oklahoma's largest oil field up to about 1920 was discovered in 1912 by Pennsylvanian Tom Slick who thereafter became known as the "King of the Wildcatters".
+Oklahoma's largest oil field up to about 1920 was discovered in 1912 by Slick who thereafter became known as the "King of the Wildcatters".
 Determined to become a millionaire, Slick came to Oklahoma during the winter of 1911 to find "the big one".
 Although Slick initially found nothing but "dusters" (dry holes), perseverance and luck eventually brought him to the farm of Frank Wheeler, located approximately 12 miles east of Cushing, Oklahoma, in what would become Drumright, Oklahoma, where "the smell of oil sands was perfume to his nostrils".
 Wheeler had purchased his land, located in the midst of allotments forced upon reluctant Creek Indians, for sixty-five cents an acre shortly before statehood in 1907.
 Slick would soon make Wheeler a rich man.

 Wheeler had heard of the riches of the Osage Nation and the Glenn Pool, and he readily agreed to lease his land for a dollar an acre.
 Slick obtained financial backing from bankers at Bristow and a Tulsa attorney, and soon drilling was underway on the Wheeler No. 1 well.
 The wary investors pulled out of the project, however, when the well reached a depth of 2,000 feet without results.
 Slick borrowed some money, traveled to Chicago, and eventually secured the backing of C. B. Shaffer, who had made his fortune in the Pennsylvania oil fields.
 Then returning to the Wheeler farm, Slick selected a more promising site and began drilling once again.
 On March 12, 1912, his dreams became reality as his drill bit struck a gigantic gas deposit in a thick stratum of oil-bearing sand.
 Crude oil spewed forty feet above the derrick.
 Eventually the well was deepened to between 2319 ft and 2347 ft and produced 400 barrels of oil per day (BPD).
 Within one month Wheeler was receiving $125.00 in royalties every day.
 Two years later the total royalties had doubled as other producers were brought in on Wheeler's land.